BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 ## Kingdom Management

 This might be the most labor-intensive system in this AP.
 If you run it as written, it will be terrible at low levels.
 XP won't advance the kingdom's level by much, you don't have enough materials to build interesting stuff and there are no outside pressures.
-My players often ran out of Leadership activities that they could perform, even with faster levelling.
+My players often ran out of Leadership activities that they could perform, even with faster leveling.
 One player left the campaign early because of kingdom management.

 At levels 9+ I can happily report that it turned out quite fun.
 The players became somewhat familiar with the system so turns sped up.
 Being at war pretty much constantly created unrest each turn.
 Furthermore, the DCs were at a point where untrained skills needed to be supplemented by supernatural solution.
 That competed with purchasing goods to prevent famine or build structures to increase item bonuses or storage.
 In a nutshell: they needed to think about which actions to take.